craigar-amazon/kmslab1/CMK-Rotation.md

 aws kms update-alias --alias-name alias/$CMK_ALIAS --target-key-id $CMK_ID2
 ```

-# Use the rotated CMK to Encrypt S3 objects in an Application Account
+# Task 6: Use the rotated CMK to Encrypt S3 objects in an Application Account

 ## Inputs
 * `$MY_SAMPLE_OBJECT2`: A sample object for testing key rotation